realbakari/website/content/portfolio.md

 **Information literacy**

-* the ability to find and access information using appropriate media and technologies
+* ability to find and access information using appropriate media and technologies
-* the ability to evaluate that information
+* ability to evaluate that information
 * an understanding of the economic, legal, ethical, social and cultural issues involved in the use of information
-* the ability to select and organize information and to communicate it accurately, cogently, coherently, creatively and ethically
+* ability to select and organize information and to communicate it accurately, cogently, coherently, creatively and ethically

 **Critical thinking and problem solving**

-* the ability to think critically, to analyze and evaluate claims, evidence, and arguments, and to reason and deploy evidence clearly and logically
+* ability to think critically, to analyze and evaluate claims, evidence, and arguments, and to reason and deploy evidence clearly and logically
-* the ability to adapt knowledge to new situations
+* ability to adapt knowledge to new situations
-* the ability to deploy critically evaluated information to practical ends
+* ability to deploy critically evaluated information to practical ends
-* the ability to define and to solve problems in at least one discipline area
+* ability to define and to solve problems in at least one discipline area

 **Self-reliance and interpersonal understanding**

-* the ability to communicate effectively with a range of audiences
+* ability to communicate effectively with a range of audiences
-* the ability to lead, manage and contribute effectively to teams
+* ability to lead, manage and contribute effectively to teams
-* the ability to work with people of different gender, age, ethnicity, culture, religion, and political persuasion
+* ability to work with people of different gender, age, ethnicity, culture, religion, and political persuasion
-* the ability to work individually and independently
+* ability to work individually and independently

 **Using tools and technologies**

-* the ability to select and use appropriate tools and technologies
+* ability to select and use appropriate tools and technologies
-* the ability to use online technologies effectively and ethically
+* able to use online technologies effectively and ethically